 Surfaces in Imaris are 3D models computed from 3D images by a sequence of pre-processing, segmentation, and connected component labelling steps.
 Surfaces are used to identify relevant entities within an image, to visualize them and to get measurements of interesting structures (Area, Volume, Intensity, Position, Ellipticity and many more).

 In combination, these features enable fast rendering of Surfaces of 100 GB size or more using commodity hardware.
-In the following paragraphs the above features will be explained in more details.
+In the following paragraphs the above features are explained in more detail...